texas-2036/aim-hire-texas/text/3_indemand_jobs.md

 Which jobs will be most in and least in-demand in 2036?
-The tables below show the jobs projected to be most and least in-demand in 2036, based on projection from Texas Workforce Commission (more info here).
+The tables below show the jobs projected to be most and least in-demand in 2036.
+These projections are extrapolations from the Texas Workforce Commission (more info here).